swetha75508/Laptop-Price-Prediction/README.md

 6️⃣ Model Building with Data Pipelines

-- Built pipelines using ColumnTransformer for preprocessing and model training in one step.
+- Built pipelines using ColumnTransformer for preprocessing and model training in a single step.

   Models tested:
 - 1.Linear Regression